HFigas/chronometer/README.md

 # chronometer

-Little chronometer built with assembly using a microprocessor
+Simple chronometer built with assembly using a microprocessor